jmourabarbosa/jmourabarbosa.github.io/_pages/publications.md

 author_profile: true
 ---

 All papers are open - either published open acess or directly linked to pdf.
+All code and data necessary to replicate the figures are also liked.
+Don't hesitate contacting me if something is missing.

 \+ equal contributions